liferay/liferay-docs/develop/learning-paths/mvc/articles/11-approving-content-with-workflow/03-displaying-approved-workflow-items.markdown

     </liferay-ui:search-container>

 The getter methods used are those responsible for populating the Search Container.
-They need to include the workflow status as a parameter, in addition to their current parameters.
+They need to include the workflow status as an additional parameter.

 First, you need a finder method to expose.
 Open `service.xml` and add this tag below the current list of finders for the `Entry` entity: